What Is a Bond? A Beginner’s Guide To How Bonds Work

 Although the basic idea behind investing in bonds can be simple to understand, there are still many common questions surrounding them, in part because there are so many different kinds.
 Here are the answers to some of the most frequently asked questions regarding investing in bonds.

-• How often do bonds pay interest?
+• How do bonds make money?

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.